Skip to content

 • You're all set! 🎉

-• Click the chat icon in the Activity Bar or press the Copilot Chat keyboard shortcut (Ctrl+Shift+I)
+• Click the chat icon in the Activity Bar or press Ctrl+Shift+I

-While natural language works for most tasks, these slash commands provide quick shortcuts for specific actions:
+While natural language and skills handle most scenarios, these slash commands give you quick, focused actions:

 /info Show current org/project configuration @devops /info